PROFILE

 Kanagawa in 1854.

-Within several years, renewed contact with
+Within several years, renewed contact with the

-the West profoundly altered Japanese society.
+West profoundly altered Japanese society.
+The

-The shogunate resigned, and the emperor was
+shogunate resigned, and the emperor was restored

-restored to power.
-The "Meiji restoration" of
+to power.
+The "Meiji restoration" of 1868

-1868 initiated many reforms.
-The feudal system
+initiated many reforms.
+The feudal system was

-was abolished, and numerous Western institutions
+abolished, and numerous Western institutions

-were adopted, including a Western legal system
+were adopted, including a Western legal and

-and constitutional government along
+educational system and constitutional government

-In 1898, the last of the "unequal treaties"
+In 1898, the last of the "unequal treaties" with

-with Western powers was removed, signaling
+Western powers was removed, signaling Japan's

-world.
-In a few decades, by creating modern
+few decades, by creating modern social,

-social, educational, economic, military, and
+educational, economic, military, and industrial

-industrial systems, the Emperor Meiji's
+systems, the Emperor Meiji's "controlled

-"controlled revolution" had transformed a feudal
+revolution" had transformed a feudal and

-and isolated state into a world power.
+isolated state into a world power.

 Wars With China and Russia